 Also of interest is that Chanhassen has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Chanhassen telecommute to their jobs.
-Overall, about 7.88% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.77% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Chanhassen is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Chanhassen really has some of the features that families look for when choosing a good community to raise children.
 Is Chanhassen perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

+Chanhassen is a somewhat ethnically-diverse city.
 The people who call Chanhassen home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chanhassen residents report their race to be White, followed by Asian.
-Important ancestries of people in Chanhassen include Norwegian, Irish, Swedish, and English.
+Important ancestries of people in Chanhassen include German, Norwegian, Irish, English, and Swedish.

 The most common language spoken in Chanhassen is English.
 Other important languages spoken here include Spanish and Langs. of India.